Admissions & Transfers

 Enrollment, Transfers, and Admission

-Students experiencing homelessness have the legal right to either remain in their school of origin or enroll in the neighborhood school of their current temporary living address.
+Students experiencing homelessness have the legal right to either remain in their school of origin or enroll in the neighborhood school/district of their current temporary living address.

-- After either of the cases above, the student/parent/guardian can go to the school to enroll.
-If you do not have enrollment documents such as valid ID, birth certificate, transcripts, immunization records, etc., the school is still required to enroll you immediately and help you get the other documents afterward.
+- If you do not have enrollment documents such as valid ID, birth certificate, transcripts, immunization records, etc., the school is still required to enroll you immediately and help you get the other documents afterward.
 The school is not allowed to stop or hold-up enrollment; however, if you have any of the requested enrollment documents, it helps move the process move along.
 If a concern arises during this process, please contact our office.

 If a dispute arises over school selection or enrollment in a school:

 - The student shall be immediately admitted to the school in which the enrollment is sought, pending resolution of the dispute;

 - The parent or guardian of the student shall be provided with a written explanation of the school’s decision regarding school selection or enrollment, including the rights of the parent, guardian, or student to appeal the decision;

 - The student, parent, or guardian shall be referred to the district’s homeless liaison who shall carry out the appeal process as quickly as possible after receiving notice of the dispute; and